Rayhan1546/Flutter_Bloc_Pattern/ai_context_files/feature_creation.md

 2. **One Use Case, One Responsibility**: Don't create god use cases
 3. **Keep Domain Pure**: No Flutter imports in domain layer
 4. **Map at Boundaries**: Convert DTO ↔ Entity at repository level
-5. **Error Handling**: Always use Either for operations that can fail
+5. **Error Handling**: Always use Result for operations that can fail
 6. **Manual Implementations**: Implement copyWith, equality operators, fromJson/toJson manually
 7. **State Management**: Use sealed classes with pattern matching
 8. **Constructor Injection**: Pass all dependencies through constructors